Entropic equality for worst-case work at any protocol speed: Abstract

 \section{Abstract}

-We derive an equality for non-equilibrium statistical mechanics.
+We derive an equality for non-equilibrium statistical mechanics in finite-dimensional quantum systems.
 The equality concerns the worst-case work output of a time-dependent Hamiltonian protocol in the presence of a Markovian heat bath.
-It has the form ``worst-case work = penalty - optimum.''
-The equality holds for all rates of changing the Hamiltonian and can be used to derive the optimum by setting the penalty to 0.
+It has has the form``worst-case work = penalty - optimum'' The equality holds for all rates of changing the Hamiltonian and can be used to derive the optimum by setting the penalty to 0.
 The optimum term contains the max entropy of the initial state, rather than the von Neumann entropy, thus recovering recent results from single-shot statistical mechanics.
+Energy coherences can arise during the protocol but are assumed not to be present initially.
 We apply the equality to an electron box.

-{\bf {\em General Introduction---}}Average values of quantities are not always typical values: Outcomes may fluctuate significantly.
+{\bf {\em General introduction---}}Average values of quantities are not always typical values.
 In non-equilibrium nano and quantum systems this is often the case, with, for example, the work output of a protocol having a significant probability of deviating from the average.
 Hence, in these important systems, statements about averages have limited use when it comes to predicting what will happen in any given trial; the fluctuations need to be discussed explicitly.
 Two key relations concerning fluctuations in work, Crooks' Theorem~\cite{Crooks99} and Jarzynski's Equality~\cite{Jarzynski97}, have been studied extensively theoretically and experimentally.
-Amongst other things they can be used to determine free energies of equilibrium states from non-equilibrium experiments.
+These theorems hold for any speed of changing the Hamiltonian, the thermalisation can be partial or negligible during the protocol.
+Amongst other things the theorems can be used to determine free energies of equilibrium states from non-equilibrium experiments.